0no-co/hoofd/README.md

 to the one still in the array.
 The issue here is to consistently order these correctly since knowing `depth` isn't really a thing in React.
 This would also need to happen for `meta`, this could get quite complicated for the case of hooks.

-We could also try using `unshift` instead of `push`, I think it's safe to assume that a higher-up component can insert when it's changed this means that something unexpected happened.
-The only issue is scheduling an unmount....
-Which is kinda hard

 1. Queue in React-tree by doing `queue.push(payload)` in a `useEffect`.
 2. Schedule a `processQueue` in the first step.
 3. Process the `titleQueue` by doing a `.reverse()` and taking the first one.